What Helps a UTI in Milan

 A fellow traveler had once mentioned telehealth services, and after a quick search on my phone, I found Doctorsa.
 The promise of fast, English-speaking medical help was too tempting to pass up.
 I decided to give it a shot, despite my skepticism about the feasibility of a video consultation.
 After all, something was better than nothing.

 Surprisingly, within minutes of logging onto the platform, I was connected with a doctor.
 The interface was intuitive—no need for complex sign-ups or passwords.
-“Can you tell me what symptoms you’re experiencing?” the doctor asked kindly, her speech clear and reassuring.
+The doctor asked what symptoms I was experiencing, speaking clearly and reassuringly.

 I explained my situation, feeling slightly silly for worrying about an online consultation.
-But her professionalism put me right at ease.
-She asked some detailed questions, ensuring she had a full picture of my condition.
-A few minutes later, she prescribed me some antibiotics for urinary tract infection that I could pick up at a nearby pharmacy.
+Her professionalism put me at ease.
+She asked detailed questions to get a full picture of my condition.
+A few minutes later, she prescribed antibiotics for a urinary tract infection that I could pick up at a nearby pharmacy.

-The relief was immense—not just from the physical discomfort, but from the ease with which the entire process unfolded.
-I didn’t have to brave Italian traffic or language barriers to get the help I needed.
+The relief was immense—not just from the physical discomfort, but from how easily the entire process unfolded.
+I didn't have to brave Italian traffic or language barriers to get the help I needed.
 And knowing I could reach back to the doctor for any follow-up within the next week was a comforting safety net.

 How does it work?